official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 producing and using an improvised nuclear device was, rightly, omitted from the dossier.
 But the claim that Iraq could build a nuclear weapon within one to two

-131

-Executive Summaryyears if it obtained fissile material and other essential components from foreign sources was included without addressing how feasible and likely that would be.
+years if it obtained fissile material and other essential components from foreign sources was included without addressing how feasible and likely that would be.
 In addition, the Executive Summary gave prominence to the International Institute of Strategic Studies suggestion that Iraq would be able to assemble